cmorman89/nyx-engine/README.md

 - ### Changed
   - Optimize terminal printing string generation for a 95% reduction in frame printing time.

----

-### [0.0.4-alpha] - 2024-12-22
-- ### Added
-  - Add unit testing for `NyxEntity`, `ComponentManager` and `MoraiEntityManager`
-  - Add documentation for `NyxEntity`, `ComponentManager`, and `MoraiEntityManager`
-  - Implemented printing/rendering moving sprites to the terminal.
-  - Implemented `NyxEngine` for orchestrating the central game loop and managing resources.
-  - Tilemap rendering now supports infinite scrolling in all directions.

-- ### Changed
-  - Switch `entity_id` to an integer instead of `UUID` for easier readability and indexing in `NyxEntity`.
-  - Simplify `MoraiEntityManager` by removing friendly name lookup/mapping and providing a method to clear the registry.
-  - Simplify `ComponentManager` with less nested logic and simpler output.
-Components organized by type for fast system access.
-  - Tilemap printing now uses a dedicated helper/manager `TilemapManager` and is no longer a `NyxSystem`.
-  - Significant README and project documentation updates -- including animated demos of current project state.
-  - Begin refactoring `demo.py` to use the new `NyxEngine` and allow for better usability and clarity.

-- ### Fixed
-  - Incorrect printing iteration caused excessive new lines in animated sprites.

-- ### Regression
-  - Terminal size updates are no longer working correctly.
-Manual window sizes must be specified.

-- ### Removed
-  - Removed `NyxComponentStore`, `TilesetStore`, `TilemapSystem` as they are directly replaced by `ComponentManager` and `TilemapManager`.

 See the full [changelog here](CHANGELOG.md).